 The Company's oral and written public communications, including this document, often contain forward-looking statements that are based on current expectations, estimates, forecasts and projections about the Company's business and the industry, regulatory and economic environments in which it operates, and include beliefs and assumptions made by the management of the Company.
-Such statements include, but are not limited to, statements regarding: the Company's transmission and distribution rate applications, including resulting decisions, rates and expected impacts and timing; the Company's liquidity and capital resources and operational requirements; the Operating Credit Facilities; expectations regarding the Company's financing activities; the Company's maturing debt; ongoing and planned projects and initiatives, including expected results and completion dates; expected future capital investments, including expected timing and investment plans; contractual obligations and other commercial commitments; expected impacts relating to the deferred tax asset; Hydro One's appeal of the OEB's deferred tax asset decision; the motion to review and vary the OEB's decision relating to recovery of pension costs and the related appeal; NRLP, related regulatory applications, and expectations related to the project, including timing; collective agreements; the pension plan, future pension contributions, valuations and expected impacts: the anticipated impacts of the Accelerated CCA on Hydro One, including timing of such impacts; the Company's expectations relating to its ETR; non-GAAP measures; internal control over financial reporting and disclosure; recent accountingrelated guidance; and the Company's acquisitions and mergers, including Orillia Power and Peterborough Distribution.
+Such statements include, but are not limited to, statements regarding: the Company's transmission and distribution rate applications, including resulting decisions, rates and expected impacts and timing; the Company's liquidity and capital resources and operational requirements; the Operating Credit Facilities; expectations regarding the Company's financing activities; the Company's maturing debt; ongoing and planned projects and initiatives, including expected results and completion dates; expected future capital investments, including expected timing and investment plans; contractual obligations and other commercial commitments; expected impacts relating to the deferred tax asset; Hydro One's appeal of the OEB's deferred tax asset decision; the motion to review and vary the OEB's decision relating to recovery of pension costs and the related appeal; options to purchase additional equity interest in NRLP partnership units; collective agreements; the pension plan, future pension contributions, valuations and expected impacts; the anticipated impacts of the Accelerated CCA on Hydro One, including timing of such impacts; the Company's expectations relating to its ETR; income tax expense; Hydro One's strategy; non-GAAP measures; internal control over financial reporting and disclosure; recent accounting-related guidance; and the Company's acquisitions and mergers, including Orillia Power and Peterborough Distribution.
 Words such as "expect", "anticipate", "intend", "attempt", "may", "plan", "will", "believe", "seek", "estimate", "goal", "aim", "target", and variations of such words and similar expressions are intended to identify such forward-looking statements.
 These statements are not guarantees of future performance and involve assumptions and risks and uncertainties that are difficult to predict.
 Therefore, actual outcomes and results may differ materially from what is expressed, implied or forecasted in such forward-looking statements.
 Hydro One does not intend, and it disclaims any obligation, to update any forward-looking statements, except as required by law.